2025 Lifting Girls Up Gala and College Shower

 Ursula Burns

-President Barack Obama appointed Ursula to lead the White House national program on STEM from 2009-2016, and she served as Chair of the President’s Export Council from 2015-2016 after service as Vice Chair from 2010-2015.
-In February 2022, Ursula joined the U.S. Department of Commerce’s Advisory Council on Supply Chain Competitiveness as Vice Chair.
+Appointed by U.S. President Barack Obama, Burns led the White House’s national STEM program from 2009 to 2016 and served as Chair of the President’s Export Council from 2015 to 2016, following her tenure as Vice Chair from 2010 to 2015.
+She served on the U.S. Department of Commerce’s Advisory Council on Supply Chain Competitiveness as Vice Chair from 2022 to 2024.

-Her book “Where You Are Is Not Who You Are” was published in June 2021.
+Her memoir, “Where You Are Is Not Who You Are,” was published in June 2021.

 LaChanze Sapp-Gooding